WhatLibrarian/Presentations/ccweek2.md

 >“To promote the progress of science and useful arts, by securing for limited times to authors and inventors the exclusive right to their respective writings and discoveries.”

 ![Copyright clause in consitution](https://image.slidesharecdn.com/copyright-freedom-vs-control-1196752901688938-2/95/copyright-freedom-vs-control-6-728.jpg?cb=1196724103)

-"Slide 6 in [_Copyright: Freedom vs. Control_](https://www.slideshare.net/A0u/copyright-freedom-vs-control/6) by A0u"
+"Slide 6 in [Copyright: Freedom vs. Control](https://www.slideshare.net/A0u/copyright-freedom-vs-control/6) by A0u"

-2. what is copyrightable and what is not,
-3. the relationship between copyright and other methods of protecting intellectual property,
 4. how a person receives copyright protection for their work,
 5. the public domain, and
 6. exemptions to copyright like fair use.